Cdemeke1227/bamazon/README.md

 # Project Title: Bamazon

-An Amazon-like storefront app that will take in orders from customers and deplete stock from the store's inventory.
+A storefront apps that will take in orders from customers and allow managers to update inventory.

 ### Prerequisites